fedbiomed/fedbiomed/docs/user-guide/deployment/deployment-vpn-secagg.md

         [user@node-container $] ./scripts/fedbiomed_run node certificate list
         ```

-    * optionally [propagate to a second node instance on the same node](./deployment-vpn-node2.md#configure-secure-aggregation-for-the-server-side-for-a-second-node-instance), if a second node instance was previously deployed
+    * optionally [propagate to a second node instance on the same node](./deployment-vpn-node2.md#configure-joye-libert-secure-aggregation-for-the-server-side-for-a-second-node-instance), if a second node instance was previously deployed

-## Configure secure aggregation for the node side
+## Configure Joye-Libert secure aggregation for the node side

 This part of the tutorial is optionally executed once for each node instance.
 It is necessary before this component can use secure aggregation in an experiment.